Advantaged/4Kn-Formatting/README.md

 - **Note 1**: This erase all the data including 'hidden bootsector', 'RAID-configuration-data' & older 'OS-starting-data'.
 Use it only if you know what you are doing.
 In case your 'nvme' have a lower 'PBS/LBS' you can at end note the elapsed time and compare it after the 'switching'.

-- **Note** 2: This step is necessary if your drive was used as 'BSD' (Free-BSD, True-NAS) data carrier or hosted a such operating-system (OS), if it was used in a RAID-assembly or hosted an OS starting with old BIOS and not UEFI
+- **Note** 2: This step is necessary if your drive was used as 'BSD' (Free-BSD, True-NAS) data carrier or hosted a such operating-system (OS), if it was used in a RAID-assembly & or ZFS, hosted an OS starting with old BIOS and not with UEFI.

 - **Note 3**: Countercheck that you choose the right drive with `lsblk` command or equivalent.
 ```